 C&L Return Process

 - Request a Return – The customer puts in a request to return a part (due to failure, no longer needed, etc.).
 If the part is under warranty or is being sent for warranty consideration, the customer will need to complete and return C&L’s Warranty Letter and Questionnaire.
 Once returned, the sales Team will seek initial RMA approval.

 - Return the Part – Once the RMA is approved, a copy of the RMA, along with shipping instructions, is sent to the customer.
 The customer follows the shipping instructions and returns the part and the RMA to C&L.

 - Receive an Evaluation – The part is then sent to a vendor for evaluation.
 If no fault is found, the customer will be responsible for the recertification and/or evaluation fee and freight to and from the vendor.
 If the warranty is granted, no additional costs are incurred by the customer and a credit memo is provided against the order.

 As Removed Part

-If the customer is returning an As Removed part, the customer needs to request the RMA within the timeframe specified on the quotation.
-30-day return timeframe.
+If the customer is returning an As Removed (AR) part, the customer needs to request the RMA within the timeframe specified on the quotation (generally, a 30-day return timeframe).
 A copy of the RMA and shipping instructions are sent to the customer.
 Once the part has been received and the final RMA is approved, the credit memo will be provided once approved.